Link Search Menu Expand Document

 Run unit-benchmark-data-synthesis

-Described in Unit Benchmarks, this script uses an LLM to generate Q&A (question and answer) pairs for unit benchmarks.
+Described in Unit Benchmarks, this tool uses an LLM to generate Q&A (question and answer) pairs for unit benchmarks.
 It addresses some of the limitations of the more ad-hoc approach to benchmark creation used in the previous TDD exercise:

 make run-unit-benchmark-data-synthesis